shalomb/aws-dia-shapes/README.md

 ```

 _NOTE_ : A restart of dia may be needed once the above steps are complete.
 A
-         new sheet named `AWS Shapes` should be present under the sheets menu
+         new sheet should now be present at `Other sheets > AWS Simple Icons`.
-         under `Other sheets >`.

 ## Licence